 Travel locks are another essential travel item.
 Not only will it prevent your stuff from theft, you can stay safe from a lot of trouble.
-Smugglers will take every advantage to stash drugs, weapons or other dangerous items into any compartment of the baggage.
+Smugglers will take every advantage to stash drugs, weapons, or other dangerous items into any compartment of the baggage.
 If you noticed the baggage or the lock is broken, do alert the airport staff immediately before it is too late.
 Also, do lock the baggage when leaving the hotel.

 Always wear a pair of shoes that suitable for walking or other outdoor activities.
 You might want to consider bringing an extra pair in case the shoes you are now wearing suddenly broke off.
-It will save you a lot of time and money to go shop for a new pair when you are traveling.
+It will save you a lot of time and money to go shopping for a new pair when you are traveling.

-The main items needed are body soap, shampoo, toothbrush and toothpaste, face wash kit, shaver, facial tissue, toilet tissue and towel (if necessary).
-As for the ladies, you might want to include makeup kit too.
+The main items needed are body soap, shampoo, toothbrush and toothpaste, face wash kit, shaver, facial tissue, toilet tissue, and towel (if necessary).
+As for the ladies, you might want to include make-up kit too.

 First Aid Kit

-One of my backpack compartment is used as ‘first aid kit’ to keep pain relief patches (muscle ache), bandages (minor cuts and injury), Strepsils (sore throat) Panadol (headaches, fever and flu) and anti-diarrhea meds.
+One of my backpack compartment is used as ‘first aid kit’ to keep pain relief patches (muscle ache), bandages (minor cuts and injury), Strepsils (sore throat) Panadol (headaches, fever, and flu), and anti-diarrhea meds.